MicrosoftDocs/azure-docs/articles/marketplace/marketplace-virtual-machines.md

 VM offers have the following technical requirements:

 - You must prepare one operating system virtual hard disk (VHD).
 Data disk VHDs are optional.
 This is explained in more detail below.
 - You must create at least one plan for your offer.
-Your plan is priced based on the [licensing option](#licensing-models) you select.
+Your plan is priced based on the [licensing model](#licensing-models) you select.
    > [!IMPORTANT]
    > Every VM image in a plan must have the same number of data disks.